alperdarendeli/corporatefakenews/README.md

 **Part B: Prediction dataset**

 1. Run `python b1_dataset_preprocessing.py` to clean the text data after modifying line 13 with the correct file path.
-2. Run `python b2_lstm_infer.py -SEED 0 -ndim 100 -nlstm 2` to prediction locations using the model.
+2. Run `python b2_lstm_infer.py -SEED 0 -ndim 100 -nlstm 2` to predict locations using the model.
 3. Run `python b3_finalise_output.py` to map city predictions on tweets to final country predictions of users.
    Results will be stored at `seeded-0/results/authlist/authlist_user_preds_ndim_2_nlstm_100.csv`.